legion-platform/legion/docs/source/tutorials_wine.rst

    :width: 100%

-    "Before",  "Model is packaged as image in the Docker registry" "Step output data", "Model is served via REST API from the Legion cluster"
+    "Before",  "Model is packaged as image in the Docker registry" "After", "Model is served via REST API from the Legion cluster"

 Create payload: